culvertsoft/mgen/README.md

 ### Installing the C++ runtime libraries

-The C++ runtime libraries are header-only, so there is no installation required.
+The C++ runtime libraries are header-only (and should work with any c++98 compiler) - there is no installation required.
+Just download and add to your include path.
 All dependencies are included (currently just [rapipdjson](https://code.google.com/p/rapidjson/)).
 Just download the nightly or snapshot package and look in the mgen-cpplib/ folder.

 ### Installing the JavaScript runtime libraries